-Effective 1/1/25, hardship exemption to continue child care expense deduction
+For certifications effective 1/1/2025, upon the implementation of HOTMA, and after, hardship exemption to continue child care expense deduction

 A family whose eligibility for the child care expense deduction is ending may request a financial hardship exemption to continue the child care expense deduction.
 SDHC will recalculate the family's adjusted income and continue the child care deduction The family must demonstrate to SDHC's satisfaction that the family is unable to pay their rent because of loss of the child care expense deduction, and the child care expense is still necessary even though the family member is no longer employed or furthering his or her education.